 It is easier to break up with a narcissist and leave him/her if you cut off as much contact as possible.
 However, narcissists can be extremely persistent in grabbing your attention.
 Clients have reported many types of attention-getting behaviours from narcissists who feel rejected, for example, drunk calling in the middle of the night, “accidentally” breaking into your house to get their belongings, hundreds of texts or emails in a day, constant pleas for you to “explain” why you want to leave—all of which lead to the narcissist’s denouncing you for being so negative.

 If you have children together, these pleas for attention can go on and on.
 One client was so anxious from all the pressure that she actually lost her voice when she saw her former husband.
 He was so determined to get her attention that he even pressured the court to “order” her to speak to him in public “for the sake of the children.”
 Of course, it was actually for the sake of his own egotistical need to be acknowledged.

 5. Promises to change

-If persuasion, guilt, and attention-getting behaviors don’t pull you back into the relationship, the narcissist pulls out the promise to change.
-Suddenly the narcissist says (s)he understands why you are upset and ready to leave.
-(S)he appears to be taking responsibility for his/her behaviors.
+If persuasion, guilt, and attention-getting behaviours don’t pull you back into the relationship, the narcissist pulls out the promise to change.
+Suddenly the narcissist says (s)he understands why you are upset and ready to break up.
+(S)he appears to be taking responsibility for his/her behaviours.
 (S)he promises to go to therapy, do everything you ask, do things your way.
 (S)he is so, so sorry to have hurt you.